 Somatic movement is useful for everyone: from the physically active to those who are more sedentary.
 It prepares the body for activities like walking, running, hiking or playing sports (tennis, basketball, soccer etc.) by lengthening muscle tissue.
 For those who spend more time sitting, Somatic movement develops greater flexibility in the hips, back, trunk and shoulders.
 It also reduces the debilitating effects of back, neck and shoulder pain.

 All Somatic exercises are practised slowly, actively and without force.
+So, even if you are using mobilty aids like a quad cane to walk around, this can work for you.
 Because they are slow and deliberate, they are healing and restorative.
 The intent of moving slowly and actively allow the student to feel how a muscle contract and relaxes, as well as recognising other muscles that also contract to assist that specific muscle.

 Practising Somatic movement, people gain greater sensory motor awareness and body intelligence.
 With increased awareness, people learn to use the muscles in their trunk and rib cage more effectively so that when they sit, stand or walk their posture is more aligned.
 Just as important, they realise when their muscles are out of alignment and know what to do to correct in this imbalance.
 This is the value of body intelligence.